Elissa Stein, Founder

 Some More Info . . .

 As the parent of two NYC public school students - the elder now in college - I have been PTA co-president at three different schools, have served on four executive boards and three SLT's.
-I write about education at Huffington Post and work with Coalition.Edu to preserve the integrity of the specialized high schools admissions system.
-Resolving inequities in Fair Student Funding has also been a cause I've devoted time and energy to.
+I write about education at Huffington Post and have worked to resolve inequities in Fair Student Funding in NYC.
 Along with that I'm a writer, graphic designer, yogi, kidney donor, enthusiastic knitter, and baker of too many brownies.
 CLICK HERE to read more.